StephenFordham/BacGenomePipeline/README.md

 The default settings selected in BacGenomePipeline have been tested against challenging gemomes, such as _Klebsiella pneumoniae_ strain ATCC700721/MGH78578.
 This strain contains 2 small plasmids (3.4kb and 4.2kb), two medium sized plasmids (88kb and 107.5kb), and one large plasmid (175kb) in addtion to the chromosome (5.3mb).
-The pipeline was able to successfully build to closure (i.e. assemble as a circular unitig) all structures exlusively using ONT long reads!
+The pipeline was able to successfully build to closure (i.e. assemble as a circular unitig) all structures exclusively using ONT long reads!

 BacGenomePipline can now be run in 4 modes.
 These modes include; pipeline, pipe_red_mem, assembly and annotation.
 These modes offer the user more flexibility when using BacGenomePipe.
 For example, the user may want to _only_ run an assembly, alternatively the